Frequently Asked Questions

 As you're considering where to place your student, we encourage you to keep a few things in mind:

-• Do not think of these courses simply in terms of "grade levels."
-It's true that we do attach certain Integrated Humanities courses to each grade in our "Recommended Course of Study," but that's assuming a student is going through our whole program from start to finish.
+Do not think of these courses simply in terms of "grade levels."
+We associate specific Integrated Humanities courses with each grade in our "Recommended Course of Study," but this assumes a student is completing our entire program from start to finish.
 If a student joins us in 9th grade, Integrated Humanities A, B, or I would be good.
 It's not unusual, however, for an older high school student to take Integrated Humanities I if they have not yet completed an American History course in high school.
 It's a great place to start!
 Juniors and seniors who are new to LOS should generally enroll in either Integrated Humanities II, III, or IV.

-• There is often a three-year range of students in the Integrated Humanities classes (e.g.: IHA will mostly have 7th graders in class, but it would not be unusual for 8th and 9th graders to take IHA.
-Similarly, IHII will mostly have 10th graders in class, but it would not be unusual for 9th and 11th graders to take IHII).
+There is often a three-year range of students in the Integrated Humanities classes (e.g., IHA will mostly have 7th graders in class, but it is not unusual for 8th and 9th graders also to take IHA).
+Similarly, IHII will mostly have 10th graders in class, but it would not be uncommon for 9th and 11th graders to take IHII.

-How do parents decide in which MATH class to enroll their student?
+How do parents decide which MATH class to enroll their student in?

-Saxon Placement Test for Middle Grades (Math 54 through Algebra 1/2)
+Saxon Placement Test for Middle Grades (Math 54 through Pre-Algebra (Alg.
+1/2)

 Saxon Placement Test for Upper Grades (Algebra 1 through Calculus)

-How do parents decide in which LATIN class to enroll their student?
+How do parents decide which LATIN class to enroll their students in?

 Here is an overview of the concepts studied in Latin 1 (Units 1 and 2 of the Kraken Latin textbook).

-And here is a Latin 1 Second Semester Final Study Guide: The concepts are what students going into Latin 2 are expected to know, excluding specific vocabulary knowledge since curricula vary in that area.
-If your student knows all of the concepts on the study guide, they can jump into Latin 2.
-If, however, they do not recognize these concepts, Latin 1 is probably the better fit.
+Here is a Latin 1 Second Semester Final Study Guide.
+The concepts outlined are what students entering Latin 2 are expected to know, excluding specific vocabulary knowledge, as curricula vary in this area.
+If your student understands all of the concepts on the study guide, they can jump into Latin 2.
+If they do not recognize these concepts, Latin 1 is probably the better fit.

 Here is an overview of the concepts studied in Latin 2 (Units 3 and 4 of the Kraken Latin textbook).

-And here is a Latin 2 Second Semester Final Study Guide: The concepts are what students going into Latin 3 are expected to know, excluding specific vocabulary knowledge since curricula vary in that area.
-If your student knows all of the concepts on the study guide, they can jump into Latin 3.
-If, however, they do not recognize these concepts, Latin 2 is probably the better fit.
+Here is a Latin 2 Second Semester Final Study Guide.
+The concepts outlined are what students entering Latin 3 are expected to know, excluding specific vocabulary knowledge, as curricula vary in this area.
+If your student understands all of the concepts in the study guide, they can jump into Latin 3.
+If they do not recognize these concepts, Latin 2 is probably the better fit.

 How do parents decide in which ENGLISH class to enroll their student?

-English 1 and 2 are geared toward middle-school students and are an excellent way to solidify grammar and composition skills prior to high school.
+English 7 and 8 are geared toward middle-school students and are an excellent way to solidify grammar and composition skills before high school.
 If parents are confident their student has mastered these skills, they may choose to study Latin in middle school.

 How do parents decide in which SPANISH class to enroll their student?